goxberry/siam-cse-2013-presentation/talk-performance.md

 - Reproducible research has many definitions[@Vandewalle2009a]
 - In this presentation, "reproducible research" means submitting _at minimum_:
     + the paper
-    + all code and data to reproduce results
+    + all code & data to reproduce results
-    + README files describing code, data
+    + README files describing code & data
 - Minimum standard chosen to minimize cost
 - Can be helpful to do more

 # Most computational science <br /> **not** reproducible currently
-- People do not post the code with their work[@Merali2010a; @Barnes2010; @Morin2012]
+- People do not post the code & data with their work[@Merali2010a; @Barnes2010; @Morin2012]
-- Even reproducible research gurus have published papers without code
+- Even reproducible research gurus have published papers without code & data
 - They recount those experiences as cautionary tales[@Buckheit1995; @Vandewalle2009a; @LeVeque2009a; @LeVeque2006]

 # Lack of reproducibility causes problems